Lifting low-dimensional local systems: Cyclotomic modules and cyclotomic profinite groups

-A cyclotomic module of depth $d$ is given by a continuous character and provides an analogue of the cyclotomic character in Galois theory.
-This allows to freely to freely mimic Kummer theory, in the framework of smooth profinite groups.
+A cyclotomic module of depth $e$ is given by a continuous character and provides an analogue of the cyclotomic character in Galois theory.
+This allows to freely to freely mimic Kummer theory, in the framework of cyclotomic pairs.